 - 2 ¼ cups icing sugar 280 grams, plus more for rolling out the marzipan

 - 500 grams marzipan for two loaf cakes, you will only need as little as 200 grams marzipan to cover the tops

 - ~5 glacéed cherries red and/or green, optional for decorating

 To make the fruitcakes

-- Preheat the oven to 325°F. Prepare 20 ramekins by greasing them and flouring them (or spray with baking spray that contains flour).
-Place them on baking sheets with 1 inch space between them and set aside for later.
+- Preheat the oven to 325°F. Grease and flour two muffin pans (24 muffins total).
 Alternatively, you can use two 9x5 loaf pans (greased and floured, and lined with a piece of parchment fitted at the bottom).

 - Whisk the baking powder into the rest of the flour.
 Set the dry ingredients aside.